spatulatom/spatulatom/README.md

 ## About me
 - studing online on Udemy/Codecademy,
 - [![LinkedIn][linkedin-shield]][linkedin-url].
   </br>Hi there, I'm Tom.
-I've started my journey into web app development by building simple web apps with vanilla JavaScript, HTML, and CSS.
+I started exploring my interest into web app development by building simple web apps with vanilla JavaScript, HTML, and CSS.
 Since then, I've delved into React.js.
 Currently in my project I use  Next.js integrated with TypeScript, and for styling mostly Tailwind CSS.